Camp Young Judaea Texas

 Camp Young Judaea Texas, commonly known as CYJ Texas, is a Jewish overnight summer camp and retreat center located in the Texas Hill Country.
 Founded in 1952, CYJ Texas is affiliated with Young Judaea.

 History

-Camp Young Judaea Texas was established in 1952.
+Camp Young Judaea Texas was established in 1952 by Young Judaea.
 In its initial year, approximately 100 children from across Texas attended the camp, which was then rented from "Camp Christian" in Center Point, Texas.
-The establishment of the camp was made possible through a combination of bank loans and donations from concerned Jewish individuals throughout the state.
+The camp was founded with the goal of strengthening religious identity and fostering Zionist beliefs.
+The establishment of the camp was funded by bank loans and private donations.

 In 1971, the camp moved to its current location in Woodcreek, Texas.

 The camp's 2020 season was cancelled due to the COVID-19 pandemic.

 In 2024, the camp offered scholarships to 16 Israeli campers, in response to the October 7 attacks on Israel in 2023.

 Campus and facilities

 CYJ Texas is situated on a campus in Woodcreek, Texas.
 Key facilities include: